 Presentations are not offered by the University, but we do arrange our own tour.

 – City visit (Discovery focus): Our study centre, St. Chad’s College, is in the middle of a UNESCO world heritage site, and today we explore more of that site, dominated by its Cathedral and its Castle.
 To assist us, we visit the impressive Museum of Archaeology.

 Newcastle-upon-Tyne (population: about 1 million – urban area)

 Newcastle is one of the great English cities, and has a very impressive location on the River Tyne, crossed in just a short distance by a series of bridges in different styles.
 Newcastle used to be a great centre for shipbuilding, but today it has more modern, lighter industries.
 The lively city centre has a lot of elegant buildings dating from the early 19th century, and it also contains a large shopping area; the University is just on the edge of this.

-- University visit: Newcastle University
+– University visit (University focus): Newcastle University

 Newcastle is a well-established university, and a member of the Russell Group of leading British universities.
 It’s quite large, with around 20,000 students, and is a very prominent research university.
 It occupies an impressive campus close to the city centre, although it also has a branch in Singapore.
 Particular strengths at Newcastle include medicine and sciences.